kunle123-ui/kunle/Smart-Contract.md

 **Message Name Restrictions**

-Message types are actually **base32 encoded 64 bit integers**.
-This means they are limited to the characters a-z, 1-5, and '.' for the first 12 charcters.
+Message types are actually **base32 encoded 64-bit integers**.
+This means they are limited to the characters a-z, 1-5, and '.' for the first 12 characters.
 If there is a 13th character then it is restricted to the first 16 characters ('.' and a-p).

 **Transaction Confirmation**